radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 ### Alias Entries

-The RadiantOne Directory supports alias entries as defined in RFC 22521.
+The RadiantOne Directory supports alias entries as defined in [RFC 4512](https://www.rfc-editor.org/rfc/rfc4512).
 Alias entries point to/reference another entry in the directory.
 The attribute containing the location of the target entry (DN) is aliasedObjectName and the object class associated with these entries is alias.
 When a client requests an alias entry, they can indicate if they want the alias dereferenced or not.
 The indicators are outlined in the table below.

 >[!warning]
 >Dereferencing alias entries is only supported on base-level searches.
 One-level and subtree searches are not supported at this time.